-Ms. Crutchfield, Mr. Godfrey, Mr. Moulton, and Mr. Whiteley are standing for election to the Board this year upon the recommendation of the members of the Nominating and Governance Committee and the approval of the Board.
-Each nominee has been a member of the Board since the date indicated below and, except as otherwise noted, each nominee has held his or her present position (or another executive position with the same employer) for more than the past ten years.
+Dr. Antonucci, Mr. Brownell, Mr. Elfner, Mr. Green and Mr. O'Shaughnessy are standing for election to the Board this year upon the recommendation of the members of the Nominating and Governance Committee and the approval of the Board.
+Each nominee has been a member of the Board since the date indicated and, except as otherwise noted, each nominee has held his or her present position (or another executive position with the same employer) for more than the past ten years.
+All of the nominees are independent under NYSE corporate governance rules, and all are free of involvement in any Related Person Transaction.
+If elected, each Director will hold office until the 2020 annual meeting of shareholders and until his or her successor is elected and qualified.

-Proxies will be voted for the persons whose names are set forth below unless instructed otherwise.
-If any nominee shall be unable to serve, the proxies will be voted for such person as may be designated by the Board to replace that nominee.
+Proxies will be voted for the Director nominees whose names are listed below unless instructed otherwise.
+The Company has no reason to believe that any of the nominees will be unable or unwilling to serve if elected.
+However, if any nominee should become unable for any reason or unwilling for good cause to serve, proxies may be voted for another person nominated as a substitute by the Board, or the Board may reduce the number of Directors.
 Each of the nominees has consented to being named in this proxy statement and to serve if elected.